tbtreppe/Whats-in-your-kitchen/README.md

 ##### Search by Ingredient

-- Users are able to input an ingredient into a form and after clicking submit, will see recipes that include that ingredient.
-User has the option to favorite the recipe through the icon and local storage.
+- Users are able to input an ingredient into a form and after clicking submit, will see a list of recipes that include that ingredient.
+The user can click on any recipe to see more information and click on the "Go to website" link to see the full recipe webpage with ingredients and instructions.
+User has the option to favorite the recipe (put in local storage).

 ##### Search by Cuisine

-- Users are able to input a cuisine into the form and after clicking submit, will see recipes that pertain to the submitted cuisine.
-User has the option to favorite the recipe through the icon and local storage.
+- Users are able to input a cuisine into the form and after clicking submit, will see a list of recipes that pertain to the submitted cuisine.
+The user can click on any recipe to see more information and click on the "Go to website" link to see the full recipe webpage with ingredients and instructions.
+User has the option to favorite the recipe (put in local storage).

 ##### Search Randomly

 - Users can search for whatever they want- whether its a food, an ingredient, a cuisine etc into the form.
-After clicking submit, they will see recipes that pertain to what they searched for.
-User has the option to favorite the recipe through the icon and local storage.
+After clicking submit, they will see a list of recipes that pertain to what they searched for.
+The user can click on any recipe to see more information and click on the "Go to website" link to see the full recipe webpage with ingredients and instructions.
+User has the option to favorite the recipe (put in local storage).

+##### My Favorites

+- Users can review the recipes they have favorited and choose to unfavorite if they want (remove from local storage).

 #### Stretch goals